guanshi1688/longview-archive/docs/essays/notes/english/China-Burden-Production/index.md

 It is vulnerable because density creates interdependence.

+## Local Governments Carry Industrial Pressure

+China’s production system is also carried by local governments.

+Local governments prepare land, build infrastructure, develop industrial parks, attract firms, coordinate utilities, support employment, manage fiscal pressure, and connect firms, banks, developers, workers, and infrastructure projects.

+This gives China unusual industrial capacity.

+But it also creates local pressure.

+Local governments need revenue.

+They need employment.

+They need land value.

+They need infrastructure use.

+They need firms to survive.

+They need industrial parks to be filled.

+They need public services to be funded.

+They need debt to remain manageable.

+This means local governments are not outside the production system.

+They are one of its carriers.

+When production expands, they gain capacity.

+When production slows, they absorb pressure.

+This is why the burden of production is also a local government burden.

 ## Exports Are Powerful but Insufficient

 Exports helped China build scale, discipline, foreign exchange, employment, supplier networks, industrial learning, and global market position.